dtourolle/dtourolle.github.io/_posts/2019-08-21-motion-detection.md

     (0.0, 120.0)

 ![png](./assets/images/motion_detection/examples_18_1.png)

-As one would expect the smaller the training weight the more iterations until the person is learnt as part of the background.
+As one would expect the smaller the training weight the more iteration until the person is learnt as part of the background.
 There are essentially three behaviours which can be observered, the highest weights cannot differentiate between the person and noise, so they are constantly detecting pixels in this location.
 The low weights adapt quickly to the person, with the adaption being longer for smaller weights.
-The weight of 0.5 represents an intersting case, the average and variance have adapted quickly to the presence of the person, so it is initially not sensitive to the person, however after several itterartions the variance will decrease and it is again sensitve to noise.
+The weight of 0.5 represents an intersting case, the average and variance have adapted quickly to the presence of the person, so it is initially not sensitive to the person, however after several itterartions the variance will decrease, and it is again sensitve to noise.

 # Moving background

 To demonstrate both the utlitity of the variance tracking for motion segmentation, and the issues with false postives here is a section where a moving bakground is simulated.
 While this would be nicer with a video, I did not have the foresight to take one, also it would increase the repo size.
-Instead motion is simulated using the `swirl` function, creating a region in the center of the image which is deformed.
+Instead, motion is simulated using the `swirl` function, creating a region in the center of the image which is deformed.

 ```python
 from skimage.transform import swirl